pabloLagioia/templ8/README.md

 #Templ8
-This is a simple templating library
+This is a simple templating library for NodeJS
+It's made of the following items:

+* Templates
+* Containers/Content
+* Data

+This library will basically replace template nodes by the specified source and will insert content into containers in the same way

 ##Example